Lapin0t/phd-manuscript/main/02_games.typ

 === Guarded Iteration

-A general trend in the research on iteration operators, is the observation that very often, the unguarded iteration operator of e.g., an Elgot monad, can be shown to somehow derive from an underlying guarded iteration operator enjoying unique fixed points, with the former typically being a quotient of the latter.
+A general trend in the research on iteration operators is the observation that, very often, the unguarded iteration operator of, e.g., an Elgot monad, may be shown to somehow derive from an underlying guarded iteration operator enjoying unique fixed points, with the former monad typically being a quotient of the latter.
 With interaction trees, we find ourselves exactly in this situation.
-In fact as we will see, in interaction trees every equation system is weakly bisimilar to a guarded equation.
-Our previous unguarded iteration operator can then be seen as constructing the strong, unique, fixed point of this new guarded equation.#margin-note[A posteriori this is rather unsurprising since we work in a total programming language: tautologically, only uniquely defined objects can every be defined.]
-Without further ado let's define this guarded iteration operator.
+Indeed, as we will see, every equation system is weakly bisimilar to a guarded equation.
+Our previous unguarded iteration operator can then be seen as constructing the unique fixed point of this new guarded equation, up to strong bisimilarity.#margin-note[In hindsight, this is rather unsurprising since we work in a total programming language: tautologically, only uniquely defined objects can ever be defined. #tom[Mmm... what?!]]
+Without further ado, let us define this guarded iteration operator.

-#definition[Guardedness][
-  Let $Sigma cl icont.t th I$.
-An action is _guarded in $X$_ if it verifies the following predicate.
+#definition[Guardedness][ Let $Sigma cl icont.t th I$.
+An action is _guarded in
+  $X$_ if it satisfies the following (proof-relevant) predicate.

   $ kw.dat itree.actguard th {X th Y th A th i} cl itree.F_Sigma th (X + Y) th A th i -> base.Set kw.whr \
     quad itree.gret th {y} cl itree.actguard th (itree.retF th (base.inj2 th y)) \
     quad itree.gtau th {t} cl itree.actguard th (itree.tauF th t) \
     quad itree.gvis th {q th k} cl itree.actguard th (itree.visF th q th k) $

-  An itree is _guarded in $X$_ if its observation is guarded.
+  Furthermore, an itree is _guarded in $X$_ if its observation is:

+  #tom[Je crois pas que t'aies parlé d'itree dans le texte jusqu'ici.
+Tu devrais
+ptet dire "strategy"?]

   $ itree.guard th {X th Y th i} cl itree.t_Sigma th (X + Y) th i -> base.Set \
-    itree.guard th t := itree.actguard th t .itree.obs $
+    itree.guard th t := itree.actguard th t .itree.obs . $

-  And finally an equation is _guarded_ if it is pointwise guarded in its argument.
+  And, finally, guardedness of equations is defined pointwise:

   $ itree.eqguard th {X th Y th i} cl (X => itree.t_Sigma th (X + Y)) -> base.Set \
-    itree.eqguard th f := forall th {i} th {x cl X th i} -> itree.guard th (f th x) $ ] <def-guarded>
+    itree.eqguard th f := forall th {i} th {x cl X th i} -> itree.guard th (f th x) . $ ] <def-guarded>

 #lemma[Unique Guarded Fixed Points][
   Given $Sigma cl icont.t th I$ and a guarded equation $f cl X => itree.t_Sigma th (X + Y)$, for any two fixed points $s_1, s_2$ of
-  $f$ w.r.t. strong bisimilarity, i.e. such that for all $x$
+  $f$ w.r.t. strong bisimilarity, i.e., such that for all $x$ we have

   #let bk(it) = text(fill: black, it)
   $ s_i th x